HL7/davinci-ecdx/input/pagecontent/signatures.md

     {:.bg-warning}</span><!-- new-content -->

 3. [JSON Signature rules](http://hl7.org/fhir/datatypes.html#JSON) specified in the FHIR specification. (reproduced below for reader convenience):
-   >When the signature is an JSON Digital Signature (contentType = application/jose), the following rules apply:
+   >When the signature is a JSON Digital Signature (contentType = application/jose), the following rules apply:
    >- The Signature.data is base64 encoded JWS-Signature [RFC 7515: JSON Web Signature (JWS)]
    >- The signature is a [Detached] Signature (where the content that is signed is separate from the signature itself)
    >- When FHIR Resources are signed, the signature is across the [Canonical JSON] form of the resource(s)
    >- The Signature **SHOULD** use the hashing algorithm SHA256.
-Signature validation policy will apply to the signature and determine acceptability
+The signature validation policy will apply to the signature and determine acceptability
-   >- The Signature **SHALL** include a "CommitmentTypeIndication" element for the Purpose(s) of Signature.
+   >- The Signature **SHALL** include a "CommitmentTypeIndication" element for the purpose(s) of the signature.
 The Purpose can be the action being attested to, or the role associated with the signature.
 The value shall come from ASTM E1762-95(2013).
 The `Signature.type` shall contain the same values as the CommitmentTypeIndication element.

     There is no "CommitmentTypeIndication" element in JWS.
 This is an error in the FHIR specification and a tracker ([FHIR-36158]) has been logged.
 As documented in the [CDex Signature Bundle Profile], `Signature.type` shall contain the value "1.2.840.10065.1.12.1.5" (Verification Signature).
     {:.stu-note}